-Figure 14 shows the general trend in which the riverbed configurations become to be double-row bars with decreases in meandering angle, and in which the trend toward the development of single-row bars is observed to become clearer with increases in the meandering angle.
-In particular, in the meanders, M-1, M-2 and M-3, which are the colored parts in the figure comparatively sharply defined point hare were formed when colored parts in the figure, comparatively sharply defined point bars were formed when the meandering angle was around $\theta_0 = 10^\circ$ or more.
+Figure 14 shows the general trend in which the riverbed configurations become double-row bars with decreases in meandering angle, and in which the trend toward the development of single-row bars is observed to become clearer with increases in the meandering angle.
+In particular, in the meanders, M-1, M-2 and M-3, which are the colored parts in the figure, comparatively sharply defined point bars were formed when the meandering angle was around $\theta_0 = 10^\circ$ or more.